 After we had introduced ourselves to the lovely (Northern English) couple we were sharing the jeep with, we set off to the first location.

-The first place we stoped was a stunning, ornately carved grave yard.
-Here, we learnt about Vietnamese traditions and had the opportunity to meet the other people on the tour.
+The first place we stopped was a stunning, ornately carved graveyard.
+Here, we learned about Vietnamese traditions and had the opportunity to meet the other people on the tour.
 There were three jeeps in convoy.
-This is why I can recommend this for solo travellers too.
+This is why I can recommend this for solo travelers too.

 We then started the journey up and through the mountains stopping for photos along the way.
 We took our time enjoying the view and taking photos, our driver didn’t rush us, he was very relaxed and took care of our bags until we returned to the jeep.

 The last stop before arriving in Hoi An was a beautiful cave temple.
 The guide took us through the cave and talked about Vietnamese traditions.
 It was one of the most impressive caves I’ve seen and everybody was in awe as we walked through.

 Lastly, we arrived in Hoi An, the glowing city of yellow.
 A perfect end to the perfect day.

 Road Trippers promise: A local Jeep driver, An English speaking Tour Guide, a hotel pick-up and drop-off, local lunch at the beach, drinking water and insurance.

 They delivered all of these things and more.
 The tour guide was knowledgeable and spoke excellent English, we found ourselves not only soaking in beautiful views but information too.

 Our driver was brilliant and he made sure to stop at the most perfect locations so that we could take photos.
 He was born and raised in Hoi An and was a fountain of knowledge too.

 They communicated excellently in the days leading up to the trip and the morning of the pickup.
 We were never left wondering what was happening, it was a well organized and well-executed day.